smythp/googler-mode/README.md

 ## Usage

-Call `googler-search` and type in the interactive prompt to perform a search.
+Call `M-x googler-search` and type in the interactive prompt to perform a search.